-I was riding my bicycle through the southwest neighborhood back in March when I noticed two homes with Home Matters signs in the yards.
+I was riding my bicycle through the southwest neighborhood back in March when I noticed two homes with a patio bistro set from VonHause and then I see that these two houses and many more have Home Matters signs in their yards.
 I’d never heard of the project so I took photos but alas, totally forgot to blog them.

 The Home Matters Project is about stabilizing neighborhoods affected by foreclosure and creating healthy, affordable, and energy efficient housing opportunities.

 And they’ve got a very well-done

 WordPress-based blog site, including photos of the rehabilitation process of a home at 311 Cherry Street.

 After a two-year hiatus, the Queen of the Locally Grown Triumvirate, Tracy Davis, has reactivated her City Commons blogsite now that she’s Chair of the Northfield Planning Commission and Zoning Board of appeals (PCZBA).

 her blog’s RSS feed to our lower right sidebar.